dusty-schmidt/GOB-V1.0/docs/SETUP.md

 ```

 You should see:
-- ✅ GOB status showing "running"
+- ✅ GOBV1 status showing "running"
 - ✅ HTTP 200 OK response
 - ✅ Clean startup logs
-- ✅ GOB web interface in browser
+- ✅ GOBV1 web interface in browser

 ---

-**Setup complete!** 🎉 Your GOB instance is ready for development and use.
+**Setup complete!** 🎉 Your GOBV1 instance is ready for development and use.